poproar/Barnabas-Instructors-Guide/ngss/index.md

 Student definitions or examples of encouragement and community
 Student understanding of functions of the human body parts:  body, brain, heart, and soul

-## Monitor: Check for Understanding/Formative Assessment
-Students explain how/why robot and human parts are similar
-Students provide examples of encouragement and community

 ## Reteaching Ideas: (for students who didn’t understand the first time)
 Show Free BrainPop video about Robots: https://www.brainpop.com/technology/computerscience/robots/  (Video available in Spanish and French only with paid language-specific BrainPop log-in)
 Show examples of robots